What are additional expected benefits of SomaVeda® Thai Yoga Programs and Therapy?

 Compare this definition with the definition given for what is Thai Yoga at the beginning of this article “Thai Yoga is comprehensive, sophisticated spiritual, philosophical and energy based healing arts derivative of Theraveda Buddhism, Buddhist medicine, Buddhist Psychology, Theraveda Vipassana Bhavana, Classical Indian and Tibetan Ayurveda and Yoga Vedanta. “

-Thai yoga massage sounds similar to Western-style massage at first glance, but what is not mentioned in the proceeding definition is that Thai yoga massage is a spiritually based system of healing and movement education (Yoga).
-It is based entirely on principles of energy balancing (Sen, Tri-Dosha, Lom, Chakra etc.) and the actual touching, contact or soft tissue manipulation is incidental to, and not the central aim of the practice!
+Thai yoga therapy (Thai Massage) sounds similar to Western-style massage at first glance, but what is not mentioned in the proceeding definition is that Indigenous Traditional Thai Massage (ITTM/ TTM) is a spiritually i.e. Ayurveda based system of healing and movement education (Yoga).
+It is based entirely on principles of Classical Indian/ Thai Ayurveda, energy balancing (Sen, Tri-Dosha, Lom, Chakra etc.) and the actual touching, contact or soft tissue manipulation is incidental to, and not the central aim of the practice!
 I want to emphasize this statement again “It is possible to have a Thai Yoga session with little or no actual touching”.
 However, touching is good!
-Many spiritual traditions literally demand believers and followers to “Lay Hands On The Sick, Lame, Blind, Dieing” and so forth as a sacred duty and responsibility.
+Many spiritual traditions literally demand believers and followers to “Lay Hands On The Sick, Lame, Blind, Deming” and so forth as a sacred duty and responsibility.
 This work brings fundamental elements and energy into harmony and creates wholeness of mind, body and spirit.

 There is an established criterion for education and professional practice for services that were never intended to be “Massage” or “Massage therapy.”